Nursery Schools in France (maternelle)

 Children under three are not normally accepted at nursery school and each application is considered on a case by case basis.
 A child who is not toilet trained will not be accepted.

-Note that the petite and moyenne sections together form cylce 1 - first learning cycle - see article 76 "Educational Cycles")
+Note that the petite and moyenne sections together form cycle 1 - first learning cycle - see article 76 "Educational Cycles")

 Nursery schools are widespread, even in rural areas, and are usually attached to the local Primary School.
 Hours are generally from 0830/0900 to 1130/1200 and 1330/1400 to 1600/1630.
-As is now the norm with Primary Schools, there is no school on Wednesdays and Saturday morning classes have been discontinued.
+Depending on the location, the norm with Primary Schools, is that there are either classes on Wednesdays or Saturday morning depending on the chosen "rythme scolaire".
+Your Mairie

 For parents not used to the nursery school system, sending a child to school at three years old may seem premature.
 However, the French nursery system is excellent, and not only a way to help children socialise but to make long-lasting friends.
 A child who enters the French system at primary school level may well find it much harder not only to succeed, but to integrate.